abndre/Starbucks-Capstone-Challenge/README.md

 how people make purchasing decisions and how those decisions are influenced by promotional offers.

-We are interested to answer the following two questions:
+We are interested to answer the following questiom:

 1. Which demographic groups respond best to which offer type?
+2. Have any difference for response offer based in Age?
+3. Have differences in bogo or discount for groups?

 ## File Descriptions<a name="files"></a>